kritigupta13/576clicr/README.md

 Phase 1 contains

 1. "Analysis" that contains the analysis we performed both on CliCR and SQuAD v1.1 datasets.
-This is a breif  description of the
+This is a brief  description of the

   1.1 Analysis.ipynb file